CirroBuild/FrostiDocs/blog/2020-04-02-using-simd-to-aggregate-billions-of-rows-per-second.md

 <!--truncate-->

-## About SIMD operations
+## What are SIMD operations?

-The parallelisation is synthetic because instead of spreading the work across CPU cores, SIMD performs vector operations on multiple items using a **single** CPU instruction.
+Instead of spreading the work across CPU cores, SIMD performs vector operations on multiple items using a **single** CPU instruction.
 In practice, if you were to add 8 numbers together, SIMD does that in 1 operation instead of 8.
 We get compounded performance improvements by combining SIMD with actual parallelisation and spanning the work across CPUs.

 QuestDB 4.2 introduces SIMD instructions, which made our aggregations faster by 100x!
 QuestDB is available open source (Apache 2.0) .
 If you like what we do,